Presented by Young Henrys, here are 10 New Zealand labels you should be listening to.

-Many artists believe that time alone in the middle of nowhere gets the creative juices flowing, and in New Zealand’s case this has certainly proved to be true.
-Many miles over the sea, our neighbouring country is home to some of the world’s greatest musicians, and some exceptional labels who back them.
+Many artists believe that time alone in the middle of nowhere gets the creative juices flowing, and in New Zealand’s case, this has certainly proved to be true.
+Many miles over the sea, our neighbouring country is home to some of the world’s greatest musicians, and some exceptional New Zealand labels who back them.

 There’s a stack of revolutionary Kiwi music being released by some of the hardest working labels in the world, all built off a sincere love of music.
-Here are ten of them.
+Brought to you by Young Henrys, here are ten of them.

 Ball of Wax Records